In this article, you can learn about source settings in views and how those settings apply to which records will display.

 This means that records will display if:

-Sorting determines the order in which records will display.
+Sorting determines the order in which records will be displayed.
 You can sort on most fields in two directions.

 You can also add multiple sort rules if needed.